xzhangfordham/CISTutorials/submitToAutograder.md

 ### Step 1:
 As a prerequisite, you have been given the assignment details by your instructor as discussed in class, which you have completed accordingly.
 Before continuing to submit your program to Autograder, you should double check that your program has the required files and structure and does not produce any compilation errors.  **The Autograder system must be able to compile your program** in order to run its tests, so it’s recommended that you test this out yourself before submitting.  **Your submission may be rejected if it does not compile or your final grade may be significantly lowered.**

-The following screenshot is a quick example of me testing on my own computer that the required _IntArray.cpp_ file I plan to upload compiles before submitting.
-The terminal does not display any errors and an executable is produced, so I know that it’s good to go.
+The following screenshot is a quick example of testing on a computer that the required _IntArray.cpp_ file we plan to upload compiles before submitting.
+The terminal does not display any errors and an executable is produced, so we know that it’s good to go.

 <img src="/docs/assets/CISWork59.png" alt="Check compilation" width="600">